JanHerca/urantiapedia/output/wikijs/en/article/Sheila_Schneider/Remembering_Tonia_Baney.md

 Tonia began the annual tradition of the holiday party held at Urantia Foundation headquarters.
 The party gave many readers an opportunity to visit Chicago and the Foundation while enjoying the festivities and meeting the staff and other readers of _The Urantia Book_.

 Tonia traveled to many book fairs, reader meetings, and other Urantia-related gatherings throughout her tenure as executive director.
-When I
+When I began reading _The Urantia Book_, she encouraged me to attend the regular study group meetings at the Foundation, and we had many discussions about how to promote its teachings.

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/UF_News_Online/2023_03/020.jpg">